-I made a half batch of these potatoes for David’s lunch one day.
+I made a half batch of this recipe for David’s lunch one day.
 I cut the potatoes quite small, and they were ready to go in about 10 or 15 minutes.

-So because timing can vary depending on how big or small you chop the potatoes, use the timing in the recipe as a general guideline.
+So because timing can vary depending on how big or small you chop them, use the timing in the recipe as a general guideline.

-Keep an eye on the air fryer potatoes.
+Keep an eye on them.
 And don’t be afraid to add more or less time as needed.
 Trust your instincts!

 I served these breakfast potatoes with seitan bacon, eggy tofu, and sautéed Brussels sprouts.

-They’re also wonderful in an Austin breakfast platter with refried beans, scrambled tofu, and guacamole.
+They’re wonderful in an Austin breakfast platter with refried beans, scrambled tofu, and guacamole.

 - 2 medium sized Russet potatoes ~13 ounces total or roughly 2 generous cups, chopped in roughly one inch pieces

 - Pinch salt & pepper

 - 1 small bell pepper ~5 ounces or roughly 3/4 cup, chopped medium